canlab/Neuroimaging_Pattern_Masks/Atlases_and_parcellations/2023_CANLab_atlas/README.md

 Finally, note that this parcellation and associated probabilities are derived from a particular population of subjects that may not be representative of yours.
 Most studies are disproportionately conducted on individuals between 25-35, who are healthy and don't suffer from any pathological conditions that might affect brain morphology.
 The exception to this are histlogical sections (morel and julich) which are obviously conducted on cadavers.
-Although the doners did not have brain pathologies, they were nevertheless old enough to have anticipated their deaths and consented to the donation in the first place, so use your best judgement here.
+Although the donors did not have brain pathologies, they were nevertheless old enough to have anticipated their deaths and consented to the donation in the first place, so use your best judgement here.
 Finally, these are all studies conducted in western developed nations and are likely biased towards associated demographics.
 The more your sample deviates from these characteristics the more you should take